 Statutory declarations

 Every time you renew your APC, you must complete several declarations.
-It is an offence to falsify any declarations, and are liable on conviction to a maximum fine of $10,000.
+It is an offence to falsify any declarations, and you will be liable on conviction to a maximum fine of $10,000.
 (Section 172 of the HPCA Act 2003).

 The Board collects workforce data on behalf of the Ministry of Health.
 When you renew your APC you will be asked to record:

-• Details of each health care facility where you currently work and the hours worked.
-If you work at more than one facility, you will be able to record up to three facilities.
+• details of each health care facility where you currently work and the hours worked - if you work at more than one facility you'll be able to record up to three facilities.

 APC fees using bulk funding